luxoss/space_log/README.md

 =====================

-The space log is web game with HTML5, CSS, and JAVASCRIPT programming language.
+The space log is web strategy game.

 > **NOTE:**